Jump ahead to:

-Watching the BBC News today I heard a report saying the National Obesity Forum suggest that “Eating fat could help cut obesity and type 2 diabetes.”
-(Quoted from BBC News website http://www.bbc.co.uk/news/health-36345768)
+Weight watching in a slimming world is something that millions of people experience every day of their lives.
+I was watching the BBC News today I heard a report saying the National Obesity Forum suggest that “Eating fat could help cut obesity and type 2 diabetes.”
+(Quoted from BBC News website http://www.bbc.co.uk/news/health-36345768

-I am going to try a lifestyle change diet it will be mainly a low carb diet which will mean cutting out refined sugars, cutting down on bread, pasta, rice and potatoes.
-I will up date this blog with how I am doing and it might just motivate me to loose weight.
+I will try a lifestyle change diet it will be mainly a low-carb diet which will mean cutting out refined sugars, and cutting down on bread, pasta, rice and potatoes.
+I will update this blog with how I am doing and it might just motivate me to lose weight.

-If my kids ever read this my advice to them would be watch your diet now, you have my DNA.
-Cut down on the pizza intake, don’t eat too much bread.
-Cook more from scratch and have less takeaways, microwave meals and chips from the chip shop.
+If my kids ever read this my advice to them would be to watch your diet now, you have my DNA.
+Cut down on the pizza intake, and don’t eat too much bread.
+Cook more from scratch and have fewer takeaways, microwave meals and chips from the chip shop.
 I would not want their health to suffer in the same way as mine.

-Do you have any tips to losing weight?
+Do you have any tips for losing weight?
 Have you tried any of the diets I mentioned?
 Did any of them work for you?

 As for scores on this life experience, I would have to just give it 1 out of 5 due to diabetes but I do believe with the right diet it can be controlled.

 If you enjoyed reading the post about my experience in trying to lose weight you may enjoy reading posts about other experiences I have had.
 Some good experiences and some not so good.
 If you want to read more then click here

 To subscribe to Reviewing Life experiences and get an email each time I publish a new post then please click here.